MaskdDev/MaskdDev-Docs/docs/writerstats/commands.md

 `/session cancel`: Cancel your current individual/group writing session.
 `/session complete`: Complete your current writing session.
 `/session manual`: Manually add a writing session to a date.
+`/session edit`: Edit a previous session.
+`/session delete`: Delete a past session.
+`/session view`: View the details of a past session.
 `/session join`: Join the group writing session in your current channel!
 `/session spectate`: Join the group writing session in your current channel as a spectator!
 `/session leave`: Leave your current group session.